nielsmaerten/ynab-buddy/docs/how-to-configure.md

 | Visa Credit  | NM_VisaPersonal-23453423.csv     | `*_VisaPersonal-*.csv`    |
 | ING Savings  | export.csv                       | `ing/savings/export.csv`  |

-**Note:** For the ING account, you can't actually determine the account from the filename.
-If that's the case for you: create your own folder structure and save the file into the correct folder.
+**Note:** For the ING account, we can't determine the account from the filename.
+If this is the case for you: create your own folder structure and save the file into the correct folder.
 Then provide that folder as part of your pattern.

 ### `parser`

-Example: *bnp-checking*
+Example: *bnp-checking-parser*

-Provide the name of the parser that should be used for this file.
-See the section on 'parsers' below.
+The name of the parser to use for files that match the above pattern.
+This name should correspond to the `name` setting of the `Parsers`-section

 ### `ynab_account_id`